dasch-swiss/dsp-meta-svc/README.md

 Service for providing users with project and dataset specific metadata.

+## Requirements

+The following programs need to be installed to run the metadata browser locally:

+- Go
+- Node
+- Yarn
+- Bazel/Bazelisk
+- Docker

+Ensure that all dependencies are installt, running `yarn install`.

+## Run locally

+To run both front-end and back-end locally, there are two options:

+- `make metadata` (requires Node, Yarn and Go installed)
+- `make metadata-docker-run` (requires Docker and Bazel installed)

+Neither of those commands will update automatically when changes are made to the data served by the backend.
+In this case, manually stop and restart the service using the same command.

+To auto-rebuild after changes were made to the frontend, you can in a separate terminal run `yarn run dev`.
+However, the changes will only apply when you run the service without docker (i.e. `make metadata`), if you run it inside docker, you will have to re-run the service for the changes to apply.

 ## Front-end

 The front-end part is basing on [Svelte](https://svelte.dev).
 To run it, `yarn` and/or `make` need to be installed.